zenorocha/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-low-code-applications/app-builder-overview.md

 ## Creating an App

 Apps made with App builder are made up of 3 components that are defined in the app builder UI: objects, form views, and table views.
-To skip straight to building an application, see the next article on [Creating Applications with App Builder](./creating-applications-with-app-builder.md).
+To skip straight to building an application, see the next article on [Creating an Application with App Builder](./creating-an-application-with-app-builder.md).

 ### App Builder Objects